peterwolf-pl/pasieka/README.md

 charts so you can monitor up to four boards simultaneously.

 To verify the PHP scripts you can run `php -l` on `server/setup.php`, `server/index2.php`, `server/data.php` and `server/api/add.php`.

+The SQL script `server/sql/update_board_id.sql` adds the `board_id` column to the `measurements` table and updates previous records so the new multi-board features work correctly.